solweo/mice/README.md

-todo
+# Made It Chromosome Extra

-Blazingly fast, memory-safe, state of the art Check-list
+Blazingly fast, memory-safe, state of the art complete embarrassment
-ps: as a first todo - jot down other buzz words